 The analysis of offer dynamics provides a lens into how market outcomes are generated.
-When information is complete, markets governed by supermodular surpluses "match from the top," in the sense that high-type agents (who generate the greatest surplus) match first, followed by medium-type agents, and finally low-type agents.3 In contrast, submodularity makes the sequencing of matches appear more haphazard.
+When information is complete, markets governed by supermodular surpluses "match from the top," in the sense that high-type agents (who generate the greatest surplus) match first, followed by medium-type agents, and finally low-type agents.3 In contrast, the sequenceing of matches is more haphazard in submodular markets.
 Many more offers are made throughout those market operations.
 Early matches that "stick" are often between high-type agents, and generate a barrier to achieving market-wide efficiency.
 Medium-type agents follow suit, while low-type agents tend to match late, regardless of their partner's type.

-When information is incomplete, regardless of the structure of the underlying surpluses, initial matches are often transient and broken later in the market's operations as participants learn.
+When information is incomplete, regardless of the underlying surplus structure, initial matches are often transient and broken later in the market's operations as participants learn.
 This leads to far more market activity.
 Matches between incongruent types, low and high, occur earlier.
-Interestingly, the enhanced market activity we observe implies that, by the end of our markets' operations, most participants learn with whom they can generate which surplus.
+Interestingly, the enhanced market activity we observe implies that, by the end of our markets' operations, most participants learn with whom they can generate which surplus, consistent with our focus on complete-information stability.
+However, even matches formed later in our incompleteinformation markets do not echo the patterns seen in their complete-information counterparts.
 Why do outcomes not mimic those in our complete-information markets?
-Importantly, it is challenging for a participant to learn the surpluses generated by pairs in which she is not involved.
-In particular, when information is incomplete, understanding the competition one is facing is difficult to glean, even when all offers and matches are observed.
-Indeed, even matches formed later in our incomplete-information markets do not echo the patterns seen in their complete-information counterparts.
+We show that our data are consistent with simple satisficing heuristics of participants.
+Based on their type, participants aim at a certain payoff and actively search for partners only below their satisficing threshold.
+This observation echoes evidence documented in individual decision-making; see Caplin, Dean, and Martin (2011).
+In our setting, satisficing emerges through dynamic market interactions.